-Cornell previously used IBM Cognos Data Manager to transform and merge data into its Oracle data warehouse, but support for the product will be discontinued prompting the University’s search for a new solution.
-Cornell sought a solution that could format the data into dimensional models and perform the data transformations.
-Cornell also wanted an open metadata-based solution so in the future we could do data lineage-type extractions for analytics and reporting.
+Cornell was using IBM Cognos Data Manager to transform and merge data into an Oracle data warehouse.
+When IBM announced support for the product would be discontinued, the university knew it needed a new solution.
+In addition to seeking an alternative way to format data into dimensional models and perform the data transformations, Cornell also wanted an open, metadata-based solution for data lineage-type extractions for analytics and reporting.

 As part of a proof of concept, Cornell used WhereScape® RED to quickly tackle one of its core data model load processes within its financial data mart.
 A success, Cornell then chose WhereScape as its data warehouse automation solution and a replacement for Data Manager.